flipz357/FunnyMetrics/semantic_parsing/README.md

+# Summary of some evaluation issues in semantic parsing

-# Reproduce 200 F1 score bug
+## Reproduce 200 F1 score bug

 Simply call